WDOTS/gh-pages-example/README.md

 5. Deploy the built files to the `gh_pages` branch
 6. Automate deployment of the built files to the `gh_branch` using Travis CI

+As you work through this tutorial, remember to commit your code at the end of each section.

 ## Getting started

 Fork this repository and then clone it.